Herfy

 Herfy (هرفي) is a Saudi Arabian multinational fast food restaurant chain in Saudi Arabia and one of the largest in the Middle East, surpassing international chains in terms of presence.
 It has a total of more than 380 restaurants and 5,000 employees throughout Saudi Arabia.

 The company has many subsidiaries including Herfy Bakery.

 History

 Herfy was founded by Ahmed Al-Said in 1981.

 In 1994, Panda United was acquired by Prince Waleed bin Talal's Kingdom Holding Company.
 Consequently, Panda's 70% stake in Herfy was transferred to Kingdom, bolstered by the new large budget provided by Kingdom.

 In 1998, AlAzizia Panda United (Panda's new name) was acquired by The Savola Group, headed by Adel Al-Fakeh, and Herfy became part of the group.
 Herfy's growth again grew as the number of Herfy chains doubled.

 Future and international projects

-Herfy recently opened its first overseas branch in Bahrain in cooperation with local partner Al Meer Trading.
-Franchise agreements in the U.A.E. and Kuwait have been concluded and more franchise requests have been received.